ciatph/unity-2demo/README.md

 1. Clone this repository into your PC.

-2. Open the project with Unity.
-Unity version 5.4.3f was used for this project.
+2. Open and edit or run the project with Unity.
+Unity version [5.4.3f](https://unity3d.com/get-unity/download/archive) was used for this project.

 ## Demo